Quadrobics: Is Exercising on All Fours Strange or Genius?

 Cardio and endurance

-With so much muscle firing at once, quadrobics spikes your heart rate quickly, making it an efficient conditioning tool for people who want high intensity in short bursts.
+With so much muscle firing at once, quadrobics spikes your heart rate quickly, making it an efficient conditioning tool for people who want high-intensity in short bursts.

 So is it silly or smart?
 Physically speaking, quadrobics sits much closer to fitness brilliance than people expect, just disguised in a weird-looking package.

-Example Quadrobics Workout Routine
+Beginner Quadrobics Workout Routine

 Must-Have Quadrobics Gear